Ryan Schiavo: When Evil Is Called Good, and Good Evil

 Isaiah 59:19 (NKJV)

-That standard, Ryan reminds us, is often you and I — the church, standing firm in the truth, speaking it in love, refusing to call evil good.
+That standard is often you and I — the church, standing firm in the truth, speaking it in love, refusing to call evil good.
 It is our responsibility, in these last days, to be bold and full of the Holy Spirit, and to raise our children to be uncompromising in a dark and confused world.

 🎥 Watch the full message: When Evil Is Called Good, and Good Evil — Ryan Schiavo